FAQ

 What can I expect from osteopathic treatment?

-A first examination with an osteopathic manual practitioner, for example, will include a full case history, an examination of your musculo-skeletal system and other clinical tests (e.g. of the nervous system), a differential diagnosis, treatment if appropriate, and possible prognosis and outcome.
+A first examination with an osteopath, for example, will include a full case history, an examination of your musculo-skeletal system and other clinical tests (e.g. of the nervous system), a differential diagnosis, treatment if appropriate, and possible prognosis and outcome.

 After the actual treatment, you will feel a change: more mobile and fluid and with less pain.
 In some instances, your body may feel slightly more painful or inflamed as osteopathic manual practitioners harness the body’s own healing mechanism by increasing mediators of inflammation to aid healing.
 So you may feel slightly worse for 24-48 hours.